-Comments are provided to include explanatory text that is ignored by the computer.
+Comments are provided to include explanatory text that is ignored by the computerand MUST be supported.
 Comment are delimited by braces { } and MAY be included anywhere within an expression.
 This functionality allows the modeler to temporarily turn off parts of an equation or to comment the separate parts of a complex formulation.